Azure-Samples/cognitive-services-speech-sdk/quickstart/python/from-microphone/README.md

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * Python 3.5 or later needs to be installed.
 Downloads are available [here](https://www.python.org/downloads/).
-* The Python Speech SDK package is available for Windows (x64 and x86), Mac (macOS X version 10.12 or later), and Linux (x64; Ubuntu 16.04, Ubuntu 18.04, Debian 9).
+* The Python Speech SDK package is available for Windows (x64 and x86), Mac (macOS X version 10.12 or later), and Linux (x64; Ubuntu 16.04, Ubuntu 18.04, Debian 9, RHEL 8, CentOS 8).
 * On Ubuntu 16.04 or 18.04, run the following commands for the installation of required packages:
   ```sh
   sudo apt-get update